 The MFoA Senior and Warwick Foundation scholarships are $3,000 awards presented to deserving high school seniors pursuing higher education in visual or performing arts, crafts, music or film production.
 The objective in awarding these scholarships is to encourage the graduating seniors interested in pursuing the arts professionally to acquire sound academic grounding in his or her field of choice.

 The Festival Scholarship Committee co-chairs Janet and Ron Lamkin along with committee members Herb Goldberg, Mike Evers, Steve Lickwar and Anthony Silva define the criteria in selecting a winning candidate as follows: financial need, general academic excellence, art achievements, arts-related and other activities both within school as well as the community, honors and special citations received, and a student’s intended vocation.

-Further information about the Senior Scholarship applications are available at Marblehead High School and online at here.
+Further information about the Senior Scholarship applications are available at Marblehead High School.
+For online info, click here.
 Any questions not answered by the website can be addressed by emailing questions to artscholarship@MarbleheadFestival.org.
-The application deadline is Monday, April 3, 2017.
+The application deadline has been extended to Friday, April 14.